llaske/sugarizer/README.md

-To run **Sugarizer Application on iOS**, download it on [Apple Store](https://itunes.apple.com/us/app/sugarizer/id978495303) or build yourself the Sugarizer Application IPA using instructions below.
+To run **Sugarizer Application on iOS**, download it on [Apple Store](https://itunes.apple.com/us/app/sugarizer/id978495303) or build yourself the Sugarizer Application IPA using the instructions below.

 <a href="https://apps.apple.com/us/app/sugarizer/id978495303">![](images/applestore.png)</a>